We're going to lay a foundation for this message in I Corinthians 5:6.

-This sermon that I'm going to be giving today began as an offering sermonette, but as I began thinking on the subject in a more concentrated way it came to mind that I probably ought to consider to make it a sermon because so much information was flooding into my mind regarding this subject.
-The motivation for this subject grew out of the recent flap-over when Pentecost should be observed in these odd years when Passover falls on a weekly Sabbath, but the subject of this sermon only indirectly relates to counting to Pentecost.
+This sermon that I'm going to be giving today began as an offering sermonette, but as I began thinking on the subject in a more concentrated way, it came to mind that I probably ought to consider making it a sermon because so much information was flooding into my mind regarding this subject.
+The motivation for this subject grew out of the recent flap over when Pentecost should be observed in these odd years when Passover falls on a weekly Sabbath, but the subject of this sermon only indirectly relates to counting to Pentecost.

 To put it directly, this subject grew out of my sadness that so many are disregarding so many crystal-clear scriptures that touch on this issue, and I'm having a hard time trying to figure out exactly why they are doing this.
 But of this I am becoming ever more certain, that God is using this specific issue to test and to separate people in the church.
 I see something arising out of this issue that is ever more sharply defining where people stand in relation to their attitude and the truth contained in His word.